Skip to content

 • NSC: /boston/diag/

-The bam files of exome and genome samples need to be compressed.
-See the procedure HTS Bioinf - Storage and security of sensitive data for how and when to do compression.
+In order to save space, the BAM files of exome and genome samples can be compressed.
+This is an ongoing effort.
+See the procedure HTS Bioinf - Storage and security of sensitive data for how and when to compress BAM files.

 9. Update the annotation databases